-If we want to open up for a distinction between different types of jobs and different types of labor, say, skilled and unskilled labor, we may replace the production function (9.4) with where L_1 and L_2 indicate man-hours delivered by the two types of workers, respectively, and h_1 and h_2 are the associated human capital levels (measured in efficiency units for each of the two kinds of jobs), respectively.
+Before proceeding, let us briefly comment on the problem of aggregation over the different members of the labor force at a given point in time.
+In the aggregate framework of Section 9.1 multiplicity of skill types and job types is ignored.
+Human capital is treated as a one-dimensional and additive production factor.
+In production functions like (9.4) only aggregate human where L_1 and L_2 indicate man-hours delivered by the two types of workers, respectively, and h_1 and h_2 are the given embodied human capital levels (measured in efficiency units for each of the two kinds of jobs), respectively.
 This could be the basis for studying skill-biased technical change.